wiseodd/wiseodd.github.io/_posts/2020-03-14-covector-field.md

 This kind of vector field is important since it (i) has zero curl (i.e. irrotational) and (ii) a line integral w.r.t. to this vector field is easy to compute.
 In term of dynamical systems, having zero (or less) curl could be beneficial since it can potentially converge to an equilibrium point faster.

 Because of the reasons above, it is important to have an easy way to check whether a given vector field is conservative or not, other than proving that the function $f$ itself exists or not.
-In this article, we will see a more general view of vector fields on a smooth manifold and attempt to answer this question in this setting.
+In this article, we will see a more general view of these concepts on a smooth manifold and attempt to answer this question in this setting.
 Important ingredients for this are differential forms and de Rham cohomology groups.

-We will begin by re-interpreting Euclidean vector fields as covector fields on a smooth manifold.
+We will begin by re-interpreting Euclidean vector fields as covector fields on smooth manifolds.
 We will then re-define the term ''conservative'' in this context.
 A necessary condition for a covector field to be conservative will then be presented.
-Finally, we devote a bit of our time in constructing de Rham cohomology groups, which we will use to answer the reverse direction of the previous statement.
+Finally, we will see that to identify a conservative covector field, one needs to take global topological properties of the manifold.
+This post can be seen as a summary of Lee's smooth manifolds book [1] with additional notes from myself.

 <h2 class="section-heading">Covector fields on smooth manifolds</h2>